rfo909/RForth/Dev.md

 The content of the dictionary is the same as before, the changes are only when :ExecuteWord comes across the combination of mode==NORMAL in compile mode.
-Then it emits the code-ptr-ptr instead of the code-ptr as before, followed by the dcall op.
+Then it emits the code-ptr-ptr instead of the code-ptr as before, followed by the "dcall" op.

-This makes no difference with regards to the initial dictionary, since reading below PROTECT is allowed.

 ```
 : x 1 ;